Fast State-Augmented Learning for Wireless Resource Allocation with Dual Variable Regression: Numerical Results: Optimal Power Control

 \subsection{Policy Switching \& Infeasibility of Primal-Dual Iterates}

-Next, we take a more in-depth look at the policy switching behavior of the state-augmented algorithms.
 Fig.~\ref{fig:policy-switching}(a) showcases the dual multiplier and transmit power evolutions over time for the SA+DR algorithm, but this time for two different users from an example test network.
 These two nodes/users correspond to two neighboring transmitter-receiver pairs that cause significant interference to one another.
 During any given iteration window, only one of the two transmitters is active, i.e., transmits with high power.
-This way, associated receivers of active transmitters enjoy high instantaneous rates and since the transmitters take turns to transmit through policy switching, both receivers maintain ergodic rates greater than $f_{\min}$.
+This way, associated receivers of active transmitters enjoy high instantaneous rates and since the transmitters take turns to transmit, both receivers maintain ergodic rates greater than $f_{\min}$.
 Although we plotted only the SA+DR algorithm, the same conclusions would hold also for the SA algorithm without dual multiplier initialization.
 Fig.~\ref{fig:policy-switching}(b) compares the SA+DR policy with several (deterministic) policies derived from state-augmented dynamics.
-The SA+DR policy significantly benefits from the continuous execution of dual updates---even if near-optimal initialization is achieved---and policy randomization in terms of near-feasibility of all ergodic rates.
+The SA+DR policy significantly benefits from the continuous execution of dual updates---even if near-optimal initialization is achieved.